Read This First

 Prompt 4: Write an essay on the relevance of existentialism in today’s technology-laden world.

-The central claim is this: In an era characterized by rapid technological advancements and digital interconnectedness, the relevance of existentialism remains significant.
+In plain terms: In an era characterized by rapid technological advancements and digital interconnectedness, the relevance of existentialism remains significant.

 - The Relevance of Existentialism in Today’s Technology-Laden World: In an era characterized by rapid technological advancements and digital interconnectedness, the relevance of existentialism remains significant.